Rootly-AI-Labs/On-Call-Health/README.md

 * [GitHub](https://github.com/): For commit activity
 * [Slack](http://slack.com/): For communication patterns and collect self-reported data

-If you are interested in integrating with the On-call Burnout Detector, [get in touch](mailto:sylvain@rootly.com)!
+If you are interested in integrating with On-call Health, [get in touch](mailto:sylvain@rootly.com)!

 ## API

-On-call Burnout Detector also offers [an API](https://api.oncallburnout.com/docs) that can expose its findings. <br>
+On-call Health also offers [an API](https://api.oncallhealth.ai/docs) that can expose its findings. <br>
 [<img src="https://run.pstmn.io/button.svg" alt="Run In Postman" style="width: 128px; height: 32px;">](https://god.gw.postman.com/run-collection/45004446-1074ba3c-44fe-40e3-a932-af7c071b96eb?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D45004446-1074ba3c-44fe-40e3-a932-af7c071b96eb%26entityType%3Dcollection%26workspaceId%3D4bec6e3c-50a0-4746-85f1-00a703c32f24)

 ## 🔗 About the Rootly AI Labs
-The On-call Burnout Detector is built with ❤️ by the [Rootly AI Labs](https://rootly.com/ai-labs) for engineering teams everywhere.
+On-call Health is built with ❤️ by the [Rootly AI Labs](https://rootly.com/ai-labs) for engineering teams everywhere.
 The Rootly AI Labs is a fellow-led community designed to redefine reliability engineering.
 We develop innovative prototypes, create open-source tools, and produce research that's shared to advance the standards of operational excellence.
 We want to thank Anthropic, Google Cloud, and Google DeepMind for their support.

 This project is licensed under the Apache License 2.0.